georgemblack/web/src/_posts/2019-12-31-how-are-are-going-to-the-moon.md

 Also:

 > It also includes a dedicated lunar station in orbit around the Moon, called Gateway. ...
-With a growing list of commercial and international opportunities, Gateway is the ideal hub between Earth and all that lies beyond.
+Gateway is the ideal hub between Earth and all that lies beyond.

 We're not only going back, we're *staying*.
+More info on Artemis [can be found here](https://www.nasa.gov/specials/artemis/).